simplesconsultoria/sc.galleria.support/README.rst

 this section you can see several options wich are categorized in different types.
 Each type is visualized in a tab.
 You have options for 'Default', 'Flickr Plugin', 'Picasa Plugin' and 'History Plugin'.
-To know how to setup this preferences in a way to go better to your needs see Funcionality_ section.
+To know how to setup this preferences in a way to go better to your needs see `Functionality`_ section.

 Step 3: Seeing it in action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^